 If you are starting to feel overwhelmed because you know that you have experienced a given emotion hundredths of times, relax.
 You only need to journal about your life events that triggered intense emotions.

 Self-awareness questions as journaling prompts for emotions and beliefs

 To facilitate becoming self-aware of the toxic emotions and non-beneficial beliefs that are making you a magnet to heartbreak, you might find helpful to use the following journaling prompts:

 - Do you feel rejected?
 Did you feel rejected in other occasions throughout the relationship?
 In what other events in your life you felt rejected before?
 Go back as far as your childhood.
 Do you remember the first time you were rejected?
+Do you have fear of rejection?
 What interpretation (belief) you gave to the event?

 - Do you feel betrayed?
 Did you feel betrayed before in this relationship or previous relationships?
 Make list of the different events of your life when you felt betrayed.
 What beliefs were triggered or re-enforced?

 - Do you feel abandoned?
 Do you have fear of abandonment ?Do you feel humiliated?
 Again look back throughout your life and note other occasions when you felt abandoned or humiliated.
 What limiting beliefs did you buy into?

 - Do the feel any self-directed toxic emotions about your role in the relationship?
 Do you feel guilt, shame or regret?
 What do you regret?
 What do you feel guilty or shame about?
 When did you experience those emotions before?

 - In which ways did you reject yourself?
 Did you betray yourself?
 Did you abandon yourself?
 How?